 What I didn’t realize as a 12 year boy is that thirty years later rainbows and rebel flags would come to symbolize something completely different than what I understood them to mean when I was running free as an adolescent.
 Rainbows and rebel flags have taken on a new meaning in American culture.
 They have become symbols of movements.
 Two movements representing ideologies contrary to a Christian worldview.

-Now when I see rainbow paraphernalia, I immediately think “gay-rights movement.”
-Now when I see a rebel flag, I immediately think “racism.”
+Now, when I see rainbow paraphernalia, I immediately think “LGBTQ+.”
+When I see a rebel flag, I immediately think “racism.”
 Both symbols have been hijacked by groups that didn’t create them.
-And years later, we’ve been conditioned by culture to think differently about these symbols.
+And years later, we’ve been conditioned by culture to think differently about the meaning of these symbols.
 That’s the power of media, the influence of the authorities that be, and the sway of those with the loudest voice.
 However, if you listen close, you can hear the small still voice in the midst of all the noise.
 Yes, God is still speaking.

 As God whispers and I truly open my ears the first thing I learn is that although culture has a way of redefining things, Jesus has a way of meeting people in the midst of culture.
 He meets people where they’re at and loves them like they are.
 Through that interaction Jesus changes people.
 He never leaves them where he meets them… that’s the power of the gospel.